Konstantinos John Saitanis

 Sonchis of Saïs or Sonchis Saïtis (Greek: Σῶγχις ὁ Σαΐτης); fl.
 594 BC) was an Egyptian priest who is mentioned in Greek writings as relating the account of Atlantis.
 Plutarch (in his work Ethics – About Isis and Osiris) in his detailed report on the Greek philosophers who visited Egypt and were consulted by the Egyptian priests, among others, mentions that Solon traveled to Egypt and was taught by Sonchis Saïtis. (see here)

-It should be mentioned that a mountain named “Saittas” and a village named “Saitas” exist also in Cyprus, where there is also the monastery of Mesa Potamos which also has a church dedicated to Panagia Saittiotissa.
-Besides, two beaches in Samos island are called Mikro Saitani and Megalo Saitani.
+As toponym, it occurs in Samos island, Greece, where there are two beaches called “mikro saitani” and “megalo saitani”, but it is not known how this toponyms came out.
+It should be mentioned that a mountain and a village named “Saitas” or “Saittas” exist also in Cyprus, where there is also the monastery of Mesa Potamos which also has a church dedicated to Panagia Saittiotissa.
+In addition, in Cyprus, there is a sports called “Saitta” as well as the “Pancyprian Association of Saitta” (or Pancyprian Association of Shuttle).